nick-ramsay/project-3/README.md

 Crafter is deployed on Heroku for usage [here](https://crafter-app.herokuapp.com).

+Users will first land on a homepage showing them a dashboard with a chart and metrics evaluating their financial performance based upon transactions recorded throughout the workflows.
 ![Crafter Homepage](https://github.com/nick-ramsay/readme-images/blob/master/crafter/homepage-metrics.jpg?raw=true)

-Users will first land on a homepage showing them a dashboard with a chart and metrics evaluating their financial performance.

 ## Built With
 - Crafter application was built using React.js, MongoDB, Bootstrap, Node.js and the following Node Package Manage modules: